siobhain/cormeen-walkers/README.md

 #### Client Goals

-- To minimise amount of time explaining when/where the walking groups meet, the guidelines, the routes taken & distance covered.
+- To minimise amount of time explaining when/where the walking groups meet, the pace, the routes taken & distance covered.
 - Site to be responsive -  viewable on all device sizes
-- Users can signup for newsletter with an email address
+- Users can signup to receive a newsletter with a name & email address
-- Users can easily find eircode and phone number
+- Users can easily find eircode (Purposely not including putting phone on website)
-- Users can view gallery with photos of past walks.
+- Users can view gallery with photos of whats to be seen on the walks.

 #### Key information